Skip to main content

 9) Improve the performance and accountability of the GPC program.

-1) Reports of GPC PMR results will contain a risk assessment, analysis of issues, commendations, observations, findings, and recommendations as appropriate.
-GPC PMR report findings must be specific and include sufficient information to enable root cause analysis.
+1) The GPC Toolkit in PCF contains a Business Intelligence Report which should be used to communicate the results of the PMR.
+Reports of GPC PMR results will contain a risk assessment, analysis of issues, commendations, observations, findings, and recommendations as appropriate.
+Report findings must be specific and include sufficient information to enable root cause analysis.
 GPC PMR recommendations must be based on supported findings and be actionable.

 1) HCAs will provide to the ODASA(P), an Annual Summary Health Report for their organization to include copies of all GPC PMR reports and associated analyses of subordinate contracting offices GPC reviews no later than 31 October each year.